chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 _This ended up being the correct outcome, at least at the time this update was posted._

-This is the most likely possibility, given what we know so far about the Mondstadt prelude, and how the first two scenarios have the same flaw in that Albedo has canonically said that "[Scara's] fates are now intertwined".
-Like I've mentioned earlier, it would be weird to do a Mondstadt-related plot in Natlan as the two have little connections with each other, and resurrecting Durin does not address the issue of how the Harbingers will steal the Pyro gnosis.
+This is the most likely possibility, given what happened in the Mondstadt interlude, and how the first two scenarios have the same flaw in that Albedo has canonically said that "[Scara's] fates are now intertwined".
+Like I've mentioned earlier, it would be weird to do a Mondstadt-related plot in Natlan as the two have little connections with each other, and resurrecting Durin does not address the issue of how the Harbingers will steal the Pyro gnosis, not to mention that it was a _Mondstadt_ resurrection, not a _Natlan_ resurrection.

-In this scenario, Mondstadt prelude continues the trajectory of the Act 3 of the Mondstadt prologue, with its own storyline separate from Natlan's.
+Mondstadt interlude continues the trajectory of the Act 3 of the Mondstadt prologue, with its own storyline separate from Natlan's.
 On the other hand, Natlan's storyline after Act 5 is followed by Act 6, which is Dainsleif's act, and then the Mare Jivari interlude chapter.

 Now, releasing 3 consecutive acts like this over the span of 2-3 versions after the main Natlan AQ has concluded might seem a little awkward, but they've done this before back in 2.x.
 [Interlude Act 1](https://genshin-impact.fandom.com/wiki/The_Crane_Returns_on_the_Wind) (Jade Chamber) was released in 2.4, followed by [Dainsleif act](https://genshin-impact.fandom.com/wiki/Requiem_of_the_Echoing_Depths) in 2.6, and [Interlude Act 2](https://genshin-impact.fandom.com/wiki/Perilous_Trail) (The Chasm) in 2.7.
-Similarly, they could release the Mondstadt prelude in 5.6, followed by Dainsleif act in 5.7, and Mare Jivari interlude in ~~either 5.7 or~~ 5.8.
+Similarly, they could release the Mondstadt prelude in 5.6, followed by Dainsleif act in 5.7, and Mare Jivari interlude in 5.8.

 This way, they could resolve the parallels between Simulanka's and Teyvat's Durin while not interfering with Natlan's resurrection and the Harbingers' gnosis heist.